 Other stores will ring up the items of a BOGO sale half off, which means you don’t have to buy both products.
 You can buy one at half off, instead.
 Even better, if you have a BOGO coupon, you’ll still pay half price for the first item, and get the second one free.
 You can even use a coupon on the free item if you have one.
 For example, if you have a $1 coupon, you can use it on the free item, and still use the BOGO coupon!
 Food Lion and Harris Teeter are just two local stores that have BOGO sales where items ring up at half price.

 How To “Un-Extreme Coupon”:

 Some people who appear on the show say that they donate to food banks and disaster relief efforts, but when they show someone stashing their frugal finds underneath their children’s beds and in their closets, it brings new meaning to the term “extreme couponing.”
-If you find yourself in this situation, here are some “un-extreme couponing” tips to help you take a step back and catch your breath:
+No offense to the people who have done this, but I believe children should have their own space, and not have to move toilet paper rolls out the way to find their toys.
+But if you find yourself in this situation, here are some “un-extreme couponing” tips to help you take a step back and catch your breath:

 Buy or collect two or three Sunday papers, rather than 10 or 20.
 You’ll still get an adrenaline rush snagging three free items as you would 20, plus save some time clipping coupons.

 - Some coupons, such as P&G, have a limit of “four like coupons per transaction.”
 This is not intended for you to go to your car and unload your groceries and then go back in the store to do another transaction and repeat this process two more times.
 Is it really worth the time and energy, unless you really are donating to those in need?

 - Do not clear the shelves.
 How is this fair for someone who doesn’t coupon who really is in dire need of deodorant?